pjh5672/Classification/README.md

 ## [Description]

 This is a repository for PyTorch training implementation of general purposed classifier.
+With this training code we provide, various feature extractor, also known as backbone architectures trained can be created.

 ![result](./asset/data.jpg)